+- (1) [deleted]

+- (2) [deleted]

-(3) 'insurance mediation' means the'insurance distribution' means the remunerated activities of advising on, proposing or carrying out other work preparatory to the conclusion of contracts of insurance, with or without advice, concluding such contracts with or without advice, or assisting in the administration and performance of such contracts, in particular in the event of a claim.
-These activities shall be considered to be insurance mediation also if carried on directly by an insurance undertaking without the intervention of an insurance intermediary.
+- (3) 'insurance distribution' means the remunerated activities of advising on a proposing or carrying out other work preparatory to the conclusion of contracts of insurance, with or without advice, concluding such contracts with or without advice, or assisting in the administration and performance of such contracts, in particular in the event of a claim.

-The following activities shall also be considered to beas insurance mediationdistribution for the purposes of this Directive: Provision of information on one or more contracts of insurance or reinsurance in response to criteria selected by the customer whether via an aggregator or price comparison website or other means, or the provision of a ranking of insurance or reinsurance products or a discount on the price of a contract, when the customer is able to directly conclude an insurance contract at the end of the process either using the aggregator or price comparison website or by concluding the contract directly with an insurance undertaking via the aggregator or price comparison website.
+The following activities shall also be considered as insurance distribution-for the purposes of this Directive: Provision of The provision of information on one or more contracts of insurance in response to criteria selected by the customer, whether via an aggregator or price comparison website or other means, or the provision of a ranking of insurance products or a discount on the price of a contract, when the customer is able to directly conclude aimed at the conclusion or the performance of an insurance contract at the end of the process either using the aggregator or price comparison website or, shall also be considered as insurance distribution for the purposes of this Directive when this activity is remunerated by concluding the contract directly with an insurance undertaking via the aggregator or price comparison website distributor or by the customer.

-None of the following activities shall be considered to be insurance mediationdistribution for the purposes of this Directive:
+None of the following activities shall be considered to be insurance distribution for the purposes of this Directive: